Hot summer? How to protect your dog from the heat

 • A cooling pad – stays cool without electricity or moisture.

-• Silver screen - reflects sunlight and creates shade in a car, on a patio or in a tent.
+• Silver cloth – reflects sun and creates shade in the car, on the patio or in the tent.

-• Foldable water bowl - and food bowl is great to have with you.
+• Foldable moisture bowl - and food bowl are great to bring.

 Summary – checklist for hot days:

-• Never leave your dog in the car.
+• Never leave the dog in the car.

 • Have moisture available at all times.

-• Cool with a cooling pad, wet towels or shade.
+• Cool down with a cooling pad, wet towels, or shade.

-• Activate smartly with chilled or frozen soft food and with dental chews.
+• Activate smartly with chilled or frozen wet food and with dental chews.

 • Avoid hot asphalt – walk on grass or in the shade.

-• ️Create cool resting places with silver cloth or fan.
+• ️Create cool resting places with a silver cloth or fan.

 Form

-Summer should be great - even for your dog.
-With the right preparation and a little Monster magic, you can enjoy it together, without the risk of overheating.
+Summer should be wonderful – even for the dog.
+With the right preparations and a little Monster magic, you can enjoy it together, without the risk of overheating.

 Related posts